Roman2K/scat/README.md

 * **Decentralization:** avoid trusting any one third-party with all your data

 	* data divided into chunks **distributed** anywhere there's space available
-	* combine several third-parties, taking advantage of their free tier
+	* mix and match **cloud** and local storage in a RAID-like fashion
-	* ex: *randomly spread 15GiB of data over 5GiB of Google Drive, 2GiB of Dropbox and some VPS*
+	* ex: *spread 15GiB of data over 2GiB in Google Drive, 5GiB on some VPS and the rest on an external drive*

 * Block-level **de-duplication**

 	* [CDC][cdc]-based detection of duplicate blocks, from [restic][restic]
 	* **incremental** backups
 	* reuse identical blocks of unrelated backups from common remotes
-	* immutable storage: blocks are never touched upon successive backups
+	* immutable storage: stored blocks are never touched upon successive backups
+	* ex: *back up 10GiB sparse disk image with 2GiB used, backup takes ~2GiB*
+	* ex: *back up VM b, fresh install of the same OS as VM a, backup takes ~0 bytes*
-	* ex: *back up a 1GiB file, append 1 byte to it, next backup only takes ~1MiB (last block)*
+	* ex: *append 1 byte to foo in VM b, backup takes ~1MiB (block containing foo)*

+* RAID-like **error correction**

+	* SHA256-based integrity checks ensure data is retrieved unadulterated
+	* [Reed-Solomon][b2reedsolomon] erasure coding
+	* ex: *some chunk comes back corrupted from Dropbox, recover it from Drive and Backblaze*
+	* ex: *I'm locked out of my Google account, reconstruct all data from Dropbox and Backblaze*

 * **Redundancy:** N-copies duplication, auto-failover on restore

   * random spread across eligible remotes
   * ex: *ensure at least 2 copies exist on any 2 of Drive, Dropbox and some VPS*

-* Integrity checks & **error correction:**

-	* SHA256 checksums ensure data is retrieved unadulterated
-	* Reed-Solomon erasure coding
-	* ex: *some chunk comes back corrupted from Dropbox, recover it from Drive and Backblaze*
-	* ex: *I'm locked out of my Google account, reconstruct all data from Dropbox and Backblaze*

 * **Stream**-based: less is more